colinabarry/game480-obsidian/1. Ideas/Machination/Colin's Vision.md

 Current thoughts are that every night, you return home but the camera stays on the outside of the building, while showing a speech bubble for what you say to your wife.
 This should make sense to the player, as the game never shows the inside of any building. ^every-night

+Enemies in the mine... hmmm, something smells like a ConcernedApe in here!
+I'm not too sure about having enemies at all.
+It would have to be either in a specific area, like how SV does it (so as not to detract from chill feelings) or be done in a specific and not-too-threatening way, like the opposite of how Factorio does it.
+Austin's idea of the "Outside" does fit with the former, as long as they're considered secluded areas and enemies can't freely enter the town.
+Having enemies does provide a new source for components/materials, so that is something to consider. ^enemies